semrush/intergalactic/website/docs/components/drag-and-drop/drag-and-drop.md

 ### Component composition

-`DroppableZone` is a container wrapping the required area for drag & drop operation.
+`DragAndDrop` is a container wrapping the required area for drag & drop operation.
-`Droppable` is the interface area, where the element can be dropped.
+`DropZone` is the interface area, where the element can be dropped.
 `Draggable` is the element you may drag.

 ![scheme](static/dragdrop-scheme.png)